-In accordance with article 83(3) of the Articles of Association, all the Directors, namely, Mr. Wong Ming Li, Mr. Wong Ah Yu, Mr. Wang Ming Zhi, Mr. Wang Ya Nan, Ms. Leung Pik Kwan, Mr. Sun Wai Hong and Mr. Wu Kin San Alfred will offer himself/herself for re-election as an executive/non-executive/independent non-executive Director (as the case may be).
+Accordingly, Mr. Wong Ming Li, Mr. Wang Ming Zhi and Mr. Wu Kin San Alfred will offer himself for re-election as an executive Director, an executive Director and an independent non-executive Director, respectively at the forthcoming annual general meeting of the Company.